How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 4. citrus.

-The bristly mealybug (Latin name Pseudococcus longispinus) is dangerous in the form of breeding females and voracious larvae.
+The bristly species of mealybug (Latin name Pseudococcus longispinus) poses a threat in the form of breeding females and voracious larvae.

 The body of a mature female has: